Heavy Manufacturing of Power Plants

 The first set of core equipment for China's Experimental Fast Reactor was designed and manufactured by CFHI and the China Institute of Atomic Energy, representing considerable R&D.

 The Shanghai Electric Heavy Industries Group Corporation (SEC), founded in 1925, includes heavy engineering and it manufactures pressure vessels, steam generators and pressurizers for PWRs.
 At its Minhang base it had a 12,500 tonne forging press by 2005, and added a 16,500 tonne press in 2008.
 It imported a Japanese heavy forging press in 2008.
 The largest casting and forging ingot is 600t, the largest casting is 450t and the largest forging is 350t.
 In 2007 SEC set up Shanghai Electric Heavy Industry Group (SECHIG) as a foundation for development.
 Based on heavy castings and forgings as its technical support, SECHIG integrates the manufacturing of nuclear island main equipment such as reactor pressure vessels (RPV), steam generators (SG), pressurizers (PRZ), reactor vessel internals (RVI), control rod drive mechanisms (CRDM) and reactor coolant pumps (RCP) within a single group.
 SEC had invested CNY 6 billion in its Minhang and Lingang plants by mid 2009.
-From 2012 annual capacity will expand to 10 sets of RVI and CDRM for CPR-1000, 6 sets of RPV & SG for CPR-1000, 6 sets of half-speed turbine-generators for gen III PWRs, 12 RCP and 50 sets of class 2 & 3 pumps.
+From 2012 annual capacity is10 sets of RVI and CDRM for CPR-1000, 6 sets of RPV & SG for CPR-1000, 6 sets of half-speed turbine-generators for gen III PWRs, 12 RCP and 50 sets of class 2 & 3 pumps.
+SEC has a joint venture with Siemens for turbine generator equipment.

 Another important SEC subsidiary, Shanghai First Machine Tool Co. is the only domestic supplier of reactor vessel internals and control rod drive mechanisms, with capacity increasing to six sets per year in 2010 and then ten sets per year.
 It has an 85% market share (100% for CPR-1000 reactors).
 Other SEC subsidiaries are Shanghai Heavy Machinery Company, specializing in forging and casting, and Shanghai Boiler Co Ltd.